theRTB/GT7ShiftTone/README.md

 - Revlimit %: The respected rev limit in percentage of actual rev limit.
 This is to create a buffer for transients that could cause the engine to cut out due to hitting actual rev limit.
 Defaults to 98.0%.
 - Revlimit ms: The minimum predicted distance to actual rev limit.
 This is to create a buffer for fast changes in RPM that would otherwise lead to hitting actual rev limit, such as in first gear.
 Defaults to 100ms.
 - Hysteresis: Hysteresis may be set as another layer to smooth RPM.
 An intermediary RPM value is updated only if the change in RPM is larger than the hysteresis value, which is then used for the shift beep tests.
 Defaults to 0.5% of maximum engine RPM.
+- Dynamic Tone Offset: Enables or disables the dynamic updating of the tone offset.
 - Volume: Adjusts the volume of the beep in four steps total.
 Each step is about half as loud as the previous, where the second loudest is the default.
 A value of 0 mutes only the shift beep.
 - Edit tickbox: If unticked, the up and down arrows for the Tone offset, Revlimit ms/% and Hysteresis values do not function.
 This is to avoid accidental clicks.
 - Reset button: If pressed, reset revlimit, power curve and all values for all gears.
 Configuration values are unchanged.
 If the UI is unresponsive, restart the application.